wattdepot/wattdepot/docs/developerguide/prerequisites.md

     OS name: "mac os x", version: "10.9", arch: "x86_64", family: "mac"

 We strongly recommend you use the Eclipse IDE for WattDepot development.
 You can install it from [www.eclipse.org] (http://www.eclipse.org/).
-You should get the Eclipse IDE for Java EE Developers since is has support for JPA and Web applications.
+You should get the Eclipse IDE for Java EE Developers since it has support for JPA and Web applications.
 You could also use the Eclipse Standard Edition.

 Currently, WattDepot is using Hibernate for the persistence layer and the [PostgreSQL]